Copyright © 2007 jsd

 As a check on the work, when doing this subtraction, the result should never be less than zero, and should never be greater than or equal to the divisor.
 Otherwise you’ve used the wrong line from the crib, or made an arithmetic error.

-We now shift attention to the rightmost column of figure 8.
+We now shift attention to the situation shown in figure 22.
 Bring down the 7, look in the crib to find the largest entry less than or equal to 117, which is in fact 117, as in 9×13=117.
 Since this came from line 9 of the crib, write a 9 on the answer line, properly aligned.

 The final subtraction yields the remainder on line g.
 The remainder is zero in this example, because 13 divides 7527 evenly.